Special-K-s-Flightsim-Bots/DCSServerBot/extensions/MizEdit.md

 The whole concept behind MizEdit is, that your mission consists out of several files that are bundled together in a zipped file that ED decided to give the ".miz" extension.
-One of these files, the `mission`-file is a large lua table that holds the main information about your mission, like the theatre, the date and time, the weather, all units, triggers, the majority of settings and whatnot.<br>
+One of these files, the `mission`-file is a large lua table that holds the main information about your mission, like the theatre, the date and time, the weather, all units, triggers, the majority of settings and whatnot.
+Another one is `options`, which holds parts of the configuration of your mission and last but not least there is `warehouses`, that holds information about the dedicated airports and their warehouses.<br>
-The Mission Editor writes and changes this file to represent any change that you made to your mission.
+The Mission Editor writes and changes these files to represent any change that you made to your mission.
 So - why not do that on our own, without the need of the editor?

 ## Presets